William Lyons: Family

 Lyons married Greta Brown in 1924.
 They had three children; Patricia (b.
 1927), John Michael (b.
 1930, d.
 1955), and Mary (b.
 1937).
-Patricia married Leeds Jaguar-distributor and rally driver Ian Appleyard, and was his co-driver in many international rallies from 1951 to '56, mostly in a XK120 registered NUB 120, including the Alpine Rally, which they won three times.
+Patricia married Leeds Jaguar-distributor and rally driver Ian Appleyard, and was his co-driver in many international rallies from 1951 to '56, mostly in an XK120 registered NUB 120, including the Alpine Rally, which they won three times.
 There were no children.
 Patricia remarried in 1962 and has two children by her second husband Norbert Quinn; Michael Quinn, and Jane Quinn.
 John Michael served briefly in REME, and then joined Jaguar as an apprentice but was killed in a road accident in France driving to the 1955 Le Mans 24-hours race.
 Mary married Guy Rimell (son of successful racehorse trainer Fred Rimell) and has three children; Katie, Tom and Mark.
 Sir William and Lady Lyons had an active and contented retirement with their beloved dogs, Sally, Peppie, Buttons.